BlackJar72/KnightferretRPG/README.md

 wouldn't be broken and have to be rebuilt if I have to download this again, please, if you make your own game using this make your own UI graphics (or at least get them from a third party asset other than this).

+Also, this is very much a work in progress, anyone wanting to try making their own game with this will need to add a lot (or wait until I'm done with core systems),

 ---